 We are committed to improving road safety in Devonport-Takapuna.
 This project will significantly improve safety for those on bikes and scooters and pedestrians.

-We will complete the Bayswater Avenue project in two stages:
+We will complete the Bayswater Avenue project in 2 stages:

-- The first stage involves a bi-directional, separated cycleway between Belmont town centre and Marine Terrace at the south end of Bayswater Avenue.
+- The first stage involves a bi-directional, separated cycleway on the Bayswater Primary School / south side of Bayswater Avenue.
+The cycleway will run between Lake Road in Belmont town centre and Marine Terrace at the south end of Bayswater Avenue.
 The cycleway will have appropriate road markings and signage.

 - The second stage will involve more permanent infrastructure, including traffic-calming speed tables on side streets and additional road markings and signage.